 “He told me we were going to spend Christmas with friends in Palm Beach.
 Naturally, I was crazily excited about everything because I had never been abroad before.”

 The disappointing Christmas

 Although they did not take up permanent residence in the US, Carl Gustaf and Hjördis still managed to fit a fair bit into what became a four month-long American honeymoon.
-This included Christmas in Florida, visits to Hollywood, Mexico, and (allegedly but I don’t believe it) Argentina, marriage, and a jaunt from Miami to Havana, before heading back to Sweden at the end of March.
+This included Christmas in Florida, visits to Hollywood, Mexico, and (allegedly but I don’t believe it) Argentina, marriage, and a honeymoon jaunt from Miami to Havana (at the time the nearest equivalent to modern day Las Vegas), before heading back to Sweden at the end of March.

 Hjördis was overwhelmed by her new environment, and had difficulty adjusting.
 One initial shock was the plentiful supply of food.
 Rationing had been in place in Sweden for over five years.

 “The food was wonderful, but there was too much of everything.
 In the first week I couldn’t eat anything except for eggs.
 [Eggs were rationed in wartime Stockholm].
 It felt really wrong seeing such enormous portions.
 Everything was too big and too much, and I was unaccustomed to that kind of life.”